klmnden/azure-docs.tr-tr/articles/iot-hub/iot-hub-devguide-identity-registry.md

 ## <a name="module-identity-properties"></a>Modül kimlik özellikleri

-Bir cihaz kimlikleri aşağıdaki özelliklerle JSON belgeleri olarak temsil edilir:
+Modül kimlikleri aşağıdaki özelliklerle JSON belgeleri olarak temsil edilir:

 | Özellik | Seçenekler | Açıklama |
 | --- | --- | --- |